-Exclusions: English (Standard) English Studies; English (EAL/D)
+Board Developed Course Exclusions: English (Standard) English Studies; 2 units for each of Year 11 and Year 12 English (EAL/D)

 In the Preliminary English (Advanced) course, students explore, examine and analyse a range of texts which may include prose fiction, drama, poetry, nonfiction, film and media and/or multimedia.
 They explore the ways events, experiences, ideas, values and processes are represented in and through texts and analyse the ways texts reflect different attitudes and values.